• Skip to main content

 tomato sauce risotto in a bowl topped with fresh basil

 Risotto has been around for centuries and has origins from Italy as far back as the 14th century BC.
 The History of Risotto is all about the short-grain rice originally grown in Italy.
-This climate and soil are perfect to grow the type of rice that makes risotto so creamy and thick.
+This climate and soil are perfect for growing the type of rice that makes risotto so creamy and thick.

 How to Freeze Risotto